Sans-drian/BasicOOP_Exercise_Sandrian/README.md

-# BasicOOP Exercise by Sandrian
+# BasicOOP Exercise by Sandrian [2502016411]

-I apologize if there are no uploads at the moment, I intend to finish this soon before the next day.
+Solution of Basic OOP Exercise.
+Two files in total.